Hull City on Friday 14 February 2020 at 19:45

 What’s the KCOM Stadium Like

-Away fans are tucked away in the North East corner, the facilities available are good, plus there’s a cracking view of the game, although you are set back from the pitch.
+Up to 2,500 Swans fans are in the North East corner, with good facilities and a great view of the pitch.

 Along with the regular hotel chains that run Express by Holiday Inn, Holiday Inn Hull Marina, Ibis Hull Hotel and Mercure Royal Hotel there are independent hotels and many cheap B&B places in the Spring Bank area of the city.